 ARTICLE 23. - PROBATIONARY PERIOD-

-23.1 All new employees serve an initial probationary period beginning with the date of hire and extending to at least the first day of the pay period following six months of employment without a break in service.
+23.1 All new employees serve an initial probationary period beginning with the date of hire and extending to at least the first day of the pay period following one-year of employment without a break in service.
 Extended absence without pay, short-term and long-term disability and Workers' Compensation leave does not provide an opportunity to judge an employees' capability to meet performance expectations for a position, and thus the time spent on such leaves shall not be included towards completion of the probationary period and may result in an extension.

 23.2 Employees who are rehired following a break in service must complete a new probationary period whether or not one was previously completed.

-An employee may be released during his or her Probationary Period at the discretion of the District without recourse to the Grievance Procedure.
+23.3 An employee may be released during his or her Probationary Period at the discretion of OC San without recourse to the Grievance, Discipline or Appeal Procedure (i.e., an employee is “at-will” during his/her Probationary Period).
+Probationary employees do not have any property rights in their job during probation and may be separated with or without cause.

-23.3 Employees who are reassigned or laterally transferred will serve a probationary period of six months.
+23.4 Employees who are reassigned or laterally transferred will serve a probationary period of six months.
 The “probationary period” shall not divest an employee of his/her property rights in his/her former position.
 Rejection of probation during this period shall result in the employee reverting to his/her former assignment and/or position.